 Hence the conviction of Jesus' followers that they must carry on the mission of Jesus by sharing the Good News with 'all nations' (Matthew 28:19).
 It was Jesus' communion with God that was the source of his life.
-It nourished and sustained him throughout his life and ultimately in his dying.

 At the Last Supper, with a broken heart, he said: 'You will be scattered, each one to his home, and you will leave me alone'(John 16:32).
 He went straight on to add: 'Yet I am not alone because the Father is with me.'